 A strategic plan, on the other hand, is about high-level thinking and generally looks at 3 to 5 years.
 It can be created at any time and should be regularly revisited.
 Key points to review the plan include whenever a company begins a new venture (like launching a new product), if the economy or competitive landscape changes, or when new regulations or trends affect the business environment.

-Taking the time to identify exactly where your business is headed (and how you’ll get there) can help mitigate the risks associated with business growth.
+Taking the time to identify exactly where your business and your executive team are headed (and how you’ll get there) can help mitigate the risks associated with business growth.
 In fact, the strategic planning process can fuel long-term success by bolstering these five key areas:

 Having a clear picture of your company’s future, plus a roadmap to get there, allows your company to be far more proactive.
 Rather than constantly reacting to outside forces beyond your control, you can strategically make moves designed to help you achieve your long-term objectives.